VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/payment-in-type.md

 # PaymentInType ==~object~==

-The `PaymentInType` represents the received incoming payment.
+This type represents the received incoming payment.
 Each `PaymentInType` instance represents a specific payment made by a customer to complete a purchase or settle an order.

 ## Fields